BED BUGS AND OTHER INFESTATIONS

 - Pesticide treatment: People and pets are required to vacate for 2-4 hours and the unit must be ventilated upon re-entry.
 A second treatment is usually required 10-14 days later, as the first treatment will not kill any of the eggs that are present.

 - Heat treatment: Only one treatment is generally required because the heat usually kills both living bed bugs and any eggs that are present.
-Heat treatment generally works better in smaller units but is more expensive than pesticide treatment.
+Heat treatment is less common and more expensive than pesticide treatment.

 - reduce as much clutter as possible;